 Thermals and Surface Temps

-During the Time Spy stress test, it attained a score of 88.5 percent, falling short of a passing score but not displaying excessive thermal throttling.
-There was a minor indication of thermal throttling, as evident from the score.
-It’s worth noting that a passing score would have been 97 percent or higher.
+During the Time Spy stress test, it achieved a score of 88.5 percent, falling short of passing but not exhibiting excessive thermal throttling.
+Although there was a minor indication of thermal throttling, the score revealed.
+A passing score would have been 97 percent or higher.

-In terms of surface temperatures, the area above the keyboard and beneath the display recorded temperatures of around 40 degrees Celsius.
-On the other side, there’s a hotspot reaching about 55 degrees Celsius, as shown in the diagram.
-Generally, the laptop remained relatively cool.
-As for the exhaust vent on the rear, it reached temperatures of around 46 degrees Celsius, which is logical.
-However, where your hands typically rest remained quite cool, providing a comfortable experience.
+Regarding surface temperatures, the area above the keyboard and beneath the display registered temperatures of around 40 degrees Celsius.
+Conversely, there’s a hotspot reaching approximately 55 degrees Celsius, as indicated in the diagram.
+Overall, the laptop maintained relatively cool temperatures.
+The exhaust vent on the rear reached temperatures of about 46 degrees Celsius, which is reasonable.
+However, the area where your hands typically rest remained comfortably cool.

-Considering fan noise, you’re looking at approximately 58 decibels under maximum load while playing AAA titles.
-This level of noise is fairly typical for a gaming laptop operating in this mode.
+In terms of fan noise, it measured around 58 decibels under maximum load while playing AAA titles.
+This level of noise is quite typical for a gaming laptop operating in this mode.

 Laptop | |||